apache/openwhisk-package-cloudant/README.md

 - `dbname`: Name of Cloudant database.
 - `maxTriggers`: Stop firing triggers when this limit is reached.
 Defaults to infinite.
 - `filter`: Filter function defined on a design document.
-- `query_params`: Optional query parameter for the filter function.
+- `query_params`: Optional query parameters for the filter function.

-1. Create a trigger with the `changes` feed in the package binding that you created previously including `filter` and `query_params` to only fire the trigger when a document is change or modify when the status is `new`.
+1. Create a trigger with the `changes` feed in the package binding that you created previously including `filter` and `query_params` to only fire the trigger when a document is added or modified when the status is `new`.
 Be sure to replace `/_/myCloudant` with your package name.

   ```